DevOpsBootcamp/website/source/contributing-to-open-source.rst

     contributions and they "own" the changes they made.
 Put another way though, they *got* 96% of the last update for *free*.
-Open Source development works when everybody plays a *small* part in building a large project which millions of people depend on; when everybody pays it forward everybody benefits.
+Open Source development works when everybody plays a *small* part in building a large project which millions of people depend on.
+When everybody pays it forward everybody benefits.